maplibre/maplibre-gl-js/README.md

 ### Roadmap

-This project's initial plans are outlined in the [roadmap](ROADMAP.md) document.
-The primary goal is consistency and backwards-compatability with previous releases, and continued bug-fixes and maintenance going forward.
+This project's initial plans are outlined in the [Roadmap](https://github.com/maplibre/maplibre-gl-js/projects/2) project.
+The primary goal is consistency and backwards-compatability with previous releases and continued bug-fixes and maintenance going forward.

 ### Getting Involved